 In 2005, after forty plus years of classroom teaching, Mr. Lebsock retired and I closed the doors of Ellen Lebsock Design.
 Today, the Contentment Cottage Blog is my only online project (social media does not count).

 People have asked, “Okay, what are you doing now that you’re both retired?”

 The answer… “Whatever we want to do.”

-We spend our time working in our garden, cooking, painting, writing and all the stuff we always said we’d do *someday.* Most of that stuff is listed in the menus.
+We spend our time working in our garden, cooking, painting, writing and all the stuff we always said we’d do *someday.* If you’re interested, all of that stuff is listed in the menus.
 Mostly we’re just enjoying life in general.

 Love shapes our life.